Royal College of Emergency Medicine Menu Menu

 + How will my application be judged?

-All applications are rated on the basis of importance to emergency medicine, quality of science, potential for leading to future funded projects, potential for research training within the applicant team and feasibility/contextual relevance.
+All applications are rated on the basis of importance to emergency medicine, quality of science, potential for leading to future funded projects, novelty of proposal, potential for research training within the applicant team and feasibility/contextual relevance.
 Overall value for money will be taken into account as will the clarity of the proposal.

 + I have an idea for a pilot project – is this type of research considered?